abdallahalseddek/Practical-Web-Database-Design/README.md

 Also, I Implemented the applications described in the book as an illustrative example.<br>

-The Repository is a part of collaborative work production in 6-Months Mentorship program under the supervision of [Eng.Ahmed Emad](https://www.linkedin.com/in/ahmed-emad-abdelall/).
+The Repository is a part of collaborative work production in a 6 - Month Mentorship program under the supervision of [Eng.Ahmed Emad](https://www.linkedin.com/in/ahmed-emad-abdelall/).

 ## Index:
 - [An Intro to the content of the book](#book-content)